tractor/tractor-website/getting-started.md

 In its basic form, TractoR is a set of packages written for the R language and environment.
 R (version 3.0.0 or later) is therefore an absolute prerequisite.
 R is an open-source package that is easy to install.
 Precompiled binaries are available from a number of [CRAN mirror sites](http://cran.r-project.org/mirrors.html), along with the source code.

 A C/C++ compiler, such as `gcc`/`g++`, is also required.
-A suitable compiler can be installed using an appropriate package manager (`aptitude`, `yum`, etc.) on Linux, or with Xcode (from the Mac App Store) on OS X. R handles all the details of actually compiling code.
-A Fortran compiler is also required to build the `igraph` package, but this is currently optional.
+A suitable compiler can be installed using an appropriate package manager (`aptitude`, `yum`, etc.) on Linux, or with [Xcode](https://developer.apple.com/xcode/downloads/) (from the Mac App Store) on OS X. A Fortran compiler, such as `gfortran`, is also required to build some of the packages provided with TractoR, although this is currently optional.
+(Mac OS X users can find binary builds of `gfortran` [through CRAN](http://cran.r-project.org/bin/macosx/tools/).)
+R handles all the details of actually compiling code.

 TractoR makes use of the [ImageMagick](http://www.imagemagick.org) image processing suite for 2D visualisation.
 While TractoR will be more-or-less fully functional without ImageMagick, it is nevertheless recommended to install this software (unless it is preinstalled, which is not uncommon on Unix-like systems).